What everyone is saying about professional apps

 “Security, security, security”

-This blog post summarises the results from the 2017 survey.
-You can also download the results in report format:
+This blog post summarises the results from the 2016-2017 survey.
+You can also download the results from the latest 2018 survey in report format: